Skip Navigation

 Mount Vernon

-A large historic mansion with red roofs, white walls, green shutters, and a central cupola, surrounded by a grassy lawn under a partly cloudy sky.
+A large historic mansion with a red roof and white walls stands among green trees, viewed across a wide, open grassy lawn under a bright sky.

 Alexandria Black History Museum